nwfsc-fram/boatnet/bn-modules/README.md

 * We may consider calling this something other than "bn-modules" since Modules means something specific to Angular.

-* Note: `ng build bn-modules` will not automatically build the subprojects, so build the projects explicitly (e.g `ng build bn-catch`)
+* Note: `ng build bn-modules` will not automatically build the subprojects.
+Each directory under `projects/` is a standalone library, so you need to build the projects explicitly (e.g `ng build bn-catch`)

 ## Creating and linking to a new bn-modules library